-This article explains the core components of the Impera platform and how the verification process works end-to-end.
+This article explains the core components of the imper.ai Workforce Identity Verification platform and how verification works end-to-end.

 1. What imper.ai Does

-It acts as a security layer that wraps around your existing communication stack—Zoom, Teams, Google Meet, Slack, WhatsApp, phone calls, and more.
+It acts as a security layer that wraps around your existing technology stack to ensure there are no extra steps for your team —Applicant Tracking Systems like Greenhouse and UKG, Zoom, Teams, Google Meet, and more.

 2. Core Platform Components